Dawfyd/APPSILOKO/Frontend/silokofront/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development server backend simulation with Stubby4node for login

+Run `npm run stubs` for a dev server.
+Stubby4node will run in the port `http://localhost:8882/`, [Stubby4node Documentacion](https://github.com/mrak/stubby4node).

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.